Debut picture book MOVING DAY—Available now!

 teridrobnick.com

 Teri enjoys writing for children and adults.
 MOVING DAY is her debut picture book.
 Her work as a Clinical Social Worker influences her story themes about LGBTQ, dementia, immigration, chronic illness, and dying.
 She hopes to instill empathy and kindness in her readers.
 Teri won the 2019 Creator of Diverse Works award from the San Francisco North and East Bay chapter of SCBWI.
-Her memoir, A DAUGHTER’S LONG GOODBYE, is out on submission.
-She lives in Petaluma, CA with her husband and her writing assistant, Hobie, a Goldendoodle.
+Her memoir, OUR LONG GOODBYE, A Daughter, a Father, a Best Friend and the Journey Through Alzheimer's, comes out 11/3/2026.
+She lives in Petaluma, CA, with her husband and her writing assistant, Hobie, a Goldendoodle.
 When she's not writing, Teri can be found rowing on the Petaluma River.

 teridrobnick.com

 Teri enjoys writing for children and adults.
-Her forthcoming children’s picture book MOVING DAY, about a house resistant to moving, will be published by Margaret Ferguson Books at Holiday House on March 11, 2025.
+Her children’s picture book MOVING DAY, about a house resistant to moving, was published by Margaret Ferguson Books at Holiday House on March 11, 2025.

-Her experience as a Licensed Clinical Social Worker influences many of her storylines such as LGBTQ, chronic illness, dementia, and grieving.
-Teri has recently completed her memoir entitled A DAUGHTER'S LONG GOODBYE, And Friendships Stronger Than Alzheimer's.
+Her experience as a Licensed Clinical Social Worker influences many of her storylines, including LGBTQ issues, chronic illness, dementia, and grief.
+Teri's memoir, OUR LONG GOODBYE, A Daughter, a Father, a Best Friend and the Journey Through Alzheimer's, comes out 11/3/2026.
 It is a braided narrative about a daughter's anticipatory grief and a friendship's ultimate hurdle.
 With the sharing of lifetime stories, the daughter and her father's best friend of eighty years support each other through their mutual grief.

 TeriDrobnick.com

 Teri enjoys writing for children and adults.
-Her forthcoming children’s picture book MOVING DAY, about a house resistant to moving, will be published by Margaret Ferguson Books at Holiday House March 11, 2025.
+Her children’s picture book MOVING DAY, about a house resistant to moving, was published by Margaret Ferguson Books at Holiday House on March 11, 2025.

-Teri has recently completed her memoir entitled A DAUGHTER'S LONG GOODBYE, And Friendships Stronger Than Alzheimer's.
+Teri's memoir, OUR LONG GOODBYE, A Daughter, a Father, a Best Friend and the Journey Through Alzheimer's, will be published by She Writes Press on 11/3/2026.
 It is a braided narrative about a daughter's anticipatory grief and a friendship's ultimate hurdle.
 With the sharing of lifetime stories, the daughter and her father's best friend of eighty years support each other through their mutual grief.

 She is a member of SCBWI, The Association of Writers and Writing Programs, The Author’s Guild, and has attended numerous writing conferences.